arun21/ramsesSeleniumModule/README.md

 # RamsesSeleniumModule
 A module related to Saint-Gobain's RAMSES Project in which Selenium Web Driver has been implemented.
-Also various generic classes and methods added.
-Also implemented some Junit Test Cases.
+Also various generic classes and methods added with implementation of some Junit Test Cases.